icebarf/graph-man/README.md

-# Linear Grapher
+# Graph man

 17/11/2021

-- xxx
+- Amritpal Singh
-- xxx1
+- Jagraj Singh
-- xxx2
+- Manraj Singh

 ## Problem Definition

-Design a program to represent linear equations in the form of a Graph.
-The input is provided in the command line or csv file depending upon the need.
-Format - ax + by = c.
+Design a program to represent linear and quadratic equations in the form of a Graph.
+The input is provided in the command line.
 Support for basic trigonometric functions such as sin(), cos() and tan().
 Multiple equations should be supported.

 ## Roles of each member

-Idea for the project was given by xxx. xxx1 has been collecting information on different methods of displaying graphs. xxx2 decided the format of input in csv files. xxx has done the programming of the project.
-It took 12 days to finish the project.
-All project files have been completed as per xxx’s review.
+Idea for the project was given by Amritpal Singh.
+Jagraj has been collecting information on different methods of displaying graphs.
+Manraj Singh decided the format of input command line.
+Amritpal has done the programming of the project.
+It took 2 days to finish the project.
+All project files have been completed as per Amritpal Singh’s review.

 ## Reasons for the topic